Acquired characteristic: Head trauma

 Head trauma in the form of a traumatic brain injury, stroke, drug or alcohol abuse, and infection have been known in some cases to cause changes to a person's mental processes, the most common being amnesia, ability to deal with stress and changes in aggression.
 There have also been documented cases of a person's personality changing more drastically, the best-known case being Phineas Gage, who in 1848 who survived a 1.1 meter long tamping iron being driven through his skull (though almost all presentations of Gage's subsequent personality changes are grossly exaggerated).

 There is also the rare condition called Foreign Accent Syndrome that occurs after a brain injury.
 The injured person will appear to speak in a new language or dialect.
-This is typically thought to be due to an injury to the linguistic center of the brain causing speech impairment that just happens to sound like a persons non-native language.
+This is typically thought to be due to an injury to the linguistic center of the brain causing speech impairment that just happens to sound like a person's non-native language.
 This is thought to be the reasoning behind the urban legend where someone wakes from a coma or surgery and suddenly speaks a new language.